Ed Edmondson (politician)

 Edmond Augustus Edmondson (April 7, 1919 – December 8, 1990) was an American World War II veteran, lawyer, and politician from Oklahoma.
 A member of the Democratic Party, he served ten terms in the U.S. House of Representatives, representing Oklahoma's 2nd congressional district from 1953 to 1973.

 Edmondson served 10 terms in the U.S. House of Representatives from 1953 to 1973.
-He was defeated in U.S. Senate elections in Oklahoma three times in 1972, 1974, and 1978.
+He ran as a candidate but was defeated in U.S. Senate elections in Oklahoma three times in 1972, 1974, and 1978.

 Early life and education

 Edmondson was born and raised in Muskogee, Oklahoma, where he attended public school before going on to attend Muskogee Junior College.
 His brother, J. Howard Edmondson, also became a politician, and was elected Governor of Oklahoma and as a member of the U.S. Senate.

 He attended the University of Oklahoma, where he was a member of the Phi Gamma Delta, graduating in 1940.
 After graduating, he joined the Federal Bureau of Investigation (FBI), serving as a special agent until 1943.

 From 1943 to 1946, he served in the United States Navy and continued in the reserves until 1970.
 He earned a law degree from Georgetown University Law Center in 1947.